abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 circuits and hardware such as flip flops and asynchronous latches](http://www.ee.surrey.ac.uk/Projects/CAL/seq-switching/synchronous_and_asynchronous_cir.htm).
 If you have hardware and/or Verilog experience, you'll think of "asynchronous" as "nonblocking", and you'll also likely tend to think of the word "synchronous" as being related to clocks and duty cycles.
 As a hardware person, when I hear the word "synchronous" I think about what happens on the very next clock.

-So, think of synchronous as meaning, "right away."
+- So, think of synchronous as meaning, "right away."
+- And think of asynchronous as meaning, "deferred."
+This nomenclature will be useful in JS if you study the history of JS Promises in different libraries (and now, native support).

 **Other fun async things to consider**